0aoq/watermelonjs/README.md

 ## About

 -   WatermelonJS might only a simple client side router at the moment, but it is still very powerful!
 WatermelonJS should work in every browser.
 If not, feel free to help contribute!
--   Watermelon is tiny! ~5KB after TypeScript compile!
+-   Watermelon is tiny! ~5KB after compiled!

 ## Usage